 Your doctor will be with you during labor and will see any tearing if it happens.
 The seriousness will be based on the size of the tears and what muscles are affected.
-If the doctor thinks you may tear during pushing, she may recommend an
+If the doctor thinks you may tear during pushing, an

 Stitches to Repair Third Degree Tear

 Copyright © Nucleus Medical Media, Inc.

 To help reduce your chance of getting vaginal laceration, take the following steps: Perineal massage—You or your partner can begin to massage the perineum with fingers and a lubricating jelly, like K-Y Jelly, when you are about 34 weeks pregnant.
 After that, it should be done every day.
 This action will soften and smooth the skin and may help it to stretch more easily during labor.Kegel exercises—Contract and hold the muscles of your pelvic floor.
 These are the same muscles you use to stop the flow of urine.
 Practice contracting, holding, and slowly releasing these muscles to strengthen them.